Play Safe is football’s national campaign to focus attention on the vital importance of safeguarding in our national game.

 • Are you aware of the vital safeguarding role you play in football?

-• Please take the new, short and free safeguarding course specifically developed for parents/carers, which can be accessed here.
+• Please take the short and free safeguarding course specifically developed for parents/carers, which can be accessed here.

 Importantly, encouragement to take the new course has come from FASSSAG – The FA’s Survivor Support and Safeguarding Advisory Group: